-Changes were taking place in the Pale.
-Though his replacing was due, William Fitzwilliam was finally sent home to be replaced by Sir William Russell, a son of the Earl of Bedford and an experienced soldier from campaigns in the Netherlands.
-While his campaigns were delayed for a time by sweeter words from the northern rebels, and those in the Pale administration advocated a peaceful approach of negotiation, Russell would eventually take an opposing view, influenced by the continuing raids and evidence that Hugh O’Neill was stockpiling arms.
-His job was to crush any attempts to usurp the English position in Ireland, and it was a task that he took to immediately.
+Changes were taking place in the Pale though.
+As noted, and long overdue, William Fitzwilliam was finally sent home to be replaced by Sir William Russell, a son of the Earl of Bedford and an experienced soldier from military excursions in the Netherlands.
+While his campaigns were delayed for a time by sweeter words from the northern rebels, and those in the Pale administration who advocated a peaceful approach of negotiation, Russell would eventually take an opposing view, influenced by the continuing raids and evidence that Hugh O’Neill was stockpiling arms.
+His job was to crush any attempts to usurp the English position in Ireland, and it was a task that he took to with gusto.

 But the crown and the Pale did not trust Hugh, so the final destination of the matter was set.
 What is more believable from Irish sources is that Hugh was in communication with foreign powers, hoping to bring French, Spanish or Papal armies into Ireland on the side of the rebels.
 He must have known, as Huge Roe also must have, that success for the rebels could not be lasting without outside support.
-But, for now, that support was lacking.
+But, for now, that support was lacking in tangible outcomes.

 For the Pale though, matters were soon to start spinning out of control.
-They had already lost control of southern Ulster and the north of Connacht.
-Now, trouble flared up in south Leinster, as Russell’s inaugural act as Lord Deputy was to lead an army against Fiach McHugh O’Byrne of Wicklow, seeking to avenge the defeat at Glenmalure several years previously and end the threat to Dublin from that direction.
+They had already lost their authority over southern Ulster and the north of Connacht.
+Now, trouble flared up again in south Leinster, as Russell’s inaugural act as Lord Deputy was to lead an army against Fiach McHugh O’Byrne of Wicklow, seeking to avenge the defeat at Glenmalure several years previously and end the threat to Dublin from that direction.
 In early 1595, Russell moved south with an army, marching rapidly, and managed to attack and capture the O’Byrne stronghold at Glenmalure without much fuss.
 Fiach escaped, allegedly warned in advance because of some errant drumming from the English army, or an early attack from an overly-eager English subordinate.

-The attacks against his ally Fiach and the arrival of the new troops finally settled it for Hugh O’Neill.
-Taking the decisive step past the point of no return, he choose the path of rebellion, attacking and occupying a major English fort on the Blackwater River, near the borders of his own territory.
+The attacks against his ally Fiach and the arrival of the new troops seems to have finally settled it for Hugh O’Neill.
+Taking the decisive step past the point of no return, he chose the path of rebellion, attacking and occupying the major English fort on the Blackwater River, near the borders of his own territory.
 The Blackwater was a critical position, but at the time it was manned only sparsely with the total amount of troops engaged at the time of its capture less than 100.
 Still, it was a decidedly provocative attack.
-It was now the early months of 1595, and Hugh Roe responded to these events by launching fresh attacks into Connacht, noted as being so fast as to avoid any entanglements with the enemy – not that there were many to be entangled with.
+It was now the early months of 1595, and Hugh Roe responded to these events by launching fresh attacks into Connacht, noted as being so fast as to avoid any significant entanglements with the enemy, not that there were many to be entangled with.
 O’Donnell would raid south several times in 1595, attacking and burning Longford Town in one memorable episode, and returned home laden down with plunder and cattle each time.
 The two largest, most powerful Irish states were now allied in a war against the English, which was already spreading to different parts of the country.
-Maguire was on the march in Cavan, burning Cavan Town shortly after the fall of the Blackwater Fort, Tyrone forces raided into Louth and trouble was brewing again in Munster.
-And it was only going to get worse.
+Maguire was on the march in Cavan, burning Cavan Town shortly after the fall of the Blackwater Fort, Tyrone forces raided into Louth and trouble was brewing again in Munster (a story for another time).

-John Norris marched north as soon as he could once word came of Hugh’s attack.
-The O’Neill chieftain, now turning to caution after his aggressive action, dismantled the Blackwater fort, burned his own fortresses in the area to deny them to the enemy, and retreated back north.
-Hugh seems ready to have entered the fray, but unwilling to risk an open confrontation with the English at that point.
+The O’Neill chieftain, now turning to caution after his aggressive action, dismantled the Blackwater Fort, burned his own fortresses in the area to deny them to the enemy, and retreated back north.
+Hugh seemed ready to enter the fray, but unwilling to risk an open confrontation with the English at that point.
 His army was impressive for its day, but it lacked experience fighting the English as a cohesive unit.

 The war continued to escalate in Connacht, as Ulick Burke, head of the Clanrickarde territories, temporarily seems to have given up his allegiance to the crown.
 The Burke family had been involved with a naval raiding expedition on Tyrconnell undertaken by George Bingham, brother of Richard and one of the commanders at the Ford of the Biscuits.
 After some dispute over pay to the Irish contingent, Ulick and Bingham had come to blows and the English noble was killed.

-The Burke’s held a castle at Sligo in the name of the English, but handed it over to Hugh Roe on his request.
+The Burkes held a castle at Sligo in the name of the English, but handed it over to Hugh Roe on his request.
 From this base the Tyrconnell chief was able to extend his raids and plundering throughout further reaches of Connacht, creating even more of a problem in the region.
 Richard Bingham, still a person of authority in Connacht, gathered his forces, including elements from Thomond and the Clanrickarde families, to march north and besiege Sligo castle.
-One might have thought that Hugh Roe had worked himself into a dead end, playing into the English’s hands, but for whatever reason the siege came to nothing.
-Attacks against the castle were repulsed and attempts to sap the walls were thrown back by fire from the battlements.
-Bingham was compelled to raise up his army and depart shortly after the siege began.
-Perhaps he lacked sufficient artillery, ever an English trump card, to do what the English usually did to Irish occupied castles, or maybe he simply lacked the men.
+One might have thought that Hugh Roe had worked himself into a dead end, playing into English hands, but for whatever reason the siege came to nothing, perhaps because the government had re-directed too much of their forces for the campaign in the east.
+When O’Donnell ventured forth towards Sligo from Tyrconnell, Bingham had to leave his brother unavenged and retreat.

 With another victory under his belt, Hugh Roe returned to Tyrconnell.
 His ability to outmanoeuvre hunting English armies, to strike deep into enemy territory, to take forts and castles with apparent ease, all increased his reputation.
 He soon had a large amount of people from outside Tyrconnell lining up to join his army, from different parts of Ulster, Connacht and even Scotland.

-What followed next is described as the “Battle of Clontibret”, after a small townland to the east of Monaghan, but was really more of a two day running fight between the opposing armies centred in the countryside around the castle.
+What followed next is described as the “Battle of Clontibret”, after a small townland to the east of Monaghan, but was really more of a two-day running fight between the opposing armies centred in the countryside around the castle in Monaghan.

-The English relief choose to head towards Monaghan via the Newry route from Dundalk.
-Roughly 1’750 men, mostly infantry with a smattering of cavalry, made up this army.
-On the road to Monaghan, the force came under sporadic attack from Hugh O’Neill’s army, a vast mixture of various Ulster clans and foreign mercenaries.
-No hand-to-hand fighting took place, this warfare consisting of sniping and distant engagement.
+The English relief choose to head towards Monaghan via the Newry route from Dundalk, departing on the 25th May.
+The next day, on the road to Monaghan, the force came under sporadic attack from Hugh O’Neill’s army, a mixture of various Ulster clans and foreign mercenaries.
+Little hand-to-hand fighting took place, this warfare mostly consisting of sniping and distant engagement.

 English casualties were light, but they made the mistake of expending much of their powder and ammunition in warding off such attacks.
-The relief force made it to Monaghan castle, left their supplies and a chunk of their manpower, and then turned for home.
+The relief force made it to Monaghan castle, left their supplies and a chunk of their manpower, and then turned for home on the 27th.

-The army took a different route back to Newry, likely motivated by a desire to avoid the same welcome they had received going in, which led through a more hilly, boggy area, ripe for an ambush.
-O’Neill’s army, all 4’000 men of it, laid an ambush at a pass that the English force had to go through a narrow stretch of road with bogs on one side, as part of a wider strategy to lure the English in and then hit them at a preferable point.
+The army took a different route back to Newry, likely motivated by a desire to avoid the same welcome they had received going the other direction, which led through a more hilly, boggy area, ripe for an ambush.
+O’Neill’s army, all 4’000 men of it, laid this ambush at a point in the journey that the English force had to go through a narrow stretch of road with bogs on one side, as part of a general strategy to maximise the use of local terrain.
 O’Neill had a surplus of musketry and cavalry, and the English suffered badly from repeated flank attacks as they moved forward.
 Organised into three sections – van, main and rear – the English had little choice but to try and push through.

-The sun rose and no attack came.
+The sun rose, and no attack came.
 The Irish had withdrawn, presumably taking what supplies and material the English had been forced to leave behind with them.
 Reinforcements from Newry bolstered the English army, and they marched back to safety.
 Hugh O’Neill, apparently unaware of the similar deficiencies of his enemy, had refused to press the attack due to a lack of powder and ammunition for his musket men.
 He was also under-strength, with the Tyrconnell military engaged at Sligo.
 It was a missed opportunity, but he could still claim to have won a victory.

-The result of the battle, and the miniature campaign, was hardly catastrophic though.
+The result of the battle, and the miniature campaign, was hardly catastrophic for the government though.
 Losses were generally estimated at around 400 and many supplies had fallen into Irish hands, but the army had remained intact, had avoided a greater slaughter and had achieved their objective of re-supplying Monaghan (the efforts of the Irish to take this position were also temporarily warded off).
 While it could hardly be called a victory, it was not a crushing defeat either.

-It is hard not to blame them, for to be an English person in Ireland in the summer of 1595 was to see the colony unravelling.
+It would be hard not to blame any English person in Ireland in the summer of 1595 for panicking, as it seemed the colony was unravelling.
 Open warfare had broken out with two very strong states to the north.
 Connacht was being overrun at will by the enemy.
 The O’Byrne’s were proving difficult to tie down in Wicklow and had even gone as far as attacking Dublin itself.
 Various clans and families in Ulster and the west were joining the rebels.
 Foreign mercenaries, mostly from Scotland, were beginning to arrive in greater numbers.
 The MacDonnell’s of Antrim were becoming troublesome.
 Rumblings from Munster, the population seething under the heels of an unpopular plantation, were growing.
 And there was ever the threat of a foreign power lending support.